jeangiraldoo/flowizi/README.md

 Flowizi revolves around environments and elements.
 An environment is like a container, it is a representation of your workflow.
 Let's say that you are working on a project, every time you work on that project you need to open a specific file, a website and maybe a text editor; the concept of the project would be the environment, the file, website and text editor would be elements of that environment.

 Type `flowizi.exe list`.
 This command will show you what environments you have created.
-Since it is the first time yyou use Flowizi you will not have any environment.
+Since it is the first time you use Flowizi, you will not have an environment.

 Let's create an environment.
 Type `flowizi.exe add name`, replace "name" with the name you want for the environment.